JamesNZL/notion-assignment-import/README.md

 # How It Works

-## Assignment Parsing
+## Assignment Fetching

-1. Assignments are parsed from the `DOM` using the configured `Assignment Class`.

-2. Assignments are individually parsed for their name, course, URL, available (from) date, and due date:
+1. The [`fetch.ts`](src/popup/fetch.ts) [content script](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts) is injected into the active Canvas tab.

+2. [`window.location`](https://developer.mozilla.org/en-US/docs/Web/API/Location) is used to extract the institution's Canvas [`origin`](https://developer.mozilla.org/en-US/docs/Web/API/Location/origin), as well as the specific [`pathname`](https://developer.mozilla.org/en-US/docs/Web/API/Location/pathname) of the active tab.

+3. The `pathname` is matched against a regular expression to extract the Canvas `:course_id`, such as `72763`.

+4. A same-host `fetch()` request is made from the active Canvas tab to the following Canvas REST API endpoints, with the logged in user's cookies:
+   1. [`GET /api/v1/courses/:id`](https://canvas.instructure.com/doc/api/courses.html#method.courses.show), to get the course code.
+   2. [`GET /api/v1/courses/:course_id/assignment_groups`](https://canvas.instructure.com/doc/api/assignment_groups.html#method.assignment_groups.index), to get a list of assignments.

+5. Relevant information is extracted from each [`Assignment`](https://canvas.instructure.com/doc/api/assignments.html) object, and the following configurations applied:
-   1. `Course Code Overrides` are applied,
+   1. `Course Code Overrides`, and
-   2. `Page Emojis` are applied, and
+   2. `Page Emojis`.
-   3. Assignments without due dates are ignored.
-   > Assignments without 'available date' information (or that are already available), are set to be available from the top of the next hour (relative to parsing time).
+   > Assignments without an [`unlock_at`](https://canvas.instructure.com/doc/api/assignments.html) date (ie are already available) are set to be available from the top of the next hour, relative to the current time.

-3. Parsed assignments are saved by course in browser local storage in a `JSON`-serialisable format (see `IParsedAssignment` and `SavedAssignment` in [`parse.ts`](src/popup/parse.ts)).
+6. Fetched assignments are saved by course in browser local storage (see `IParsedAssignment` and `SavedAssignment` in [`fetch.ts`](src/popup/fetch.ts)).

 ## Notion Import

-4. The OAuth2 token is used to authorise with the [Notion API](https://developers.notion.com/).
+7. The OAuth2 token is used to authorise with the [Notion API](https://developers.notion.com/).

-5. The saved assignment data is retrieved from local storage.
+8. The saved assignment data is retrieved from local storage.

-6. The configured `Database` is queried to avoid import of duplicate assignments (by matching assignment URLs).
+9. The configured `Database` is queried to avoid import of duplicate assignments (by matching assignment URLs).

-7. The configured `Database Properties` are used to create a new database page for each assignment with the Notion API.
+10. The configured `Database Properties` are used to create a new database page for each assignment with the Notion API.

 # Contributors